 Tolerant authorities said they would drop criminal trespassing and disorderly conduct charges if he would stage similar performance for the public, possibly in Central Park, and at a less dizzying height, within a week.
 He agreed.

 PARK SLOPE GALLERY is a by-appointment-only art gallery in the historic Park Slope section of Brooklyn.
-Now in our 29th year, we have endeavored to provide excellent quality art and custom archival framing services to our clients.
+Now in our 35th year, we have always endeavored to provide excellent quality art and custom archival framing services to our clients.
 For just a tiny sampling of the many lovely notes from our clients through the years, please see our “Testimonials” section.

 Our custom archival framing services also include shepherding works on paper and paintings through conservation and restoration if the artwork requires it.
 We have had very long relationships with excellent art professionals who are all experts in their fields.
 We do all of the custom framing on site.
 Our art and framing services are accompanied by a written guarantee.

 To make an appointment to visit, please call: 718-768-4883 or email: firstname.lastname@example.org